 SMU School of Law traces its origins to 2000.
 Then, its predecessor, the Law Department within the Lee Kong Chian School of Business, was created and headed by Professor Andrew Phang (presently Judge of Appeal).
 In 2007, with Professor Michael Furmston at the helm, the department became a full-fledged law school and welcomed its first batch of students to its LLB and JD programmes.
 Professor Yeo Tiong Min, Singapore’s first Honorary Senior Counsel, took over as dean in 2012.
 The current dean is Associate Professor Goh Yihan, who is the youngest dean to have been appointed at SMU.

-SMU School of Law has since expanded its academic offerings to include, among others, an LLM degree and Continuing Legal Education.
+SMU School of Law has since expanded its academic offerings to include, among others, JD and LLM degrees as well as a suite of seminars for legal practitioners to obtain their CPD points under its SMU Law Academy.
 It houses leading research centres in the form of the Centre for Cross-Border Commercial Law in Asia (CEBCLA), the Applied Research Centre for Intellectual Assets and the Law in Asia (ARCIALA), and the Singapore International Dispute Resolution Academy (SIDRA).
 In 2017, it acquired its own premises along Armenian Street and now boasts various state-of-the-art facilities such as the Kwa Geok Choo Law Library and the David Marshall Moot Court.

 You can learn more about SMU School of Law by navigating our website and following us on social media.
 You will read about our unique pedagogy in equipping our students with the knowledge and skills that are fundamental to legal practice, our faculty’s commitment to research excellence and engagement with the legal profession, our students’ various world-class results in international competitions, and our alumni’s achievements both academically and professionally.
 Do reach out to us if you wish to find out more.